SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 When creating a Graphit file, parameters can be defined using the ${} symbols to refer to the value that is set in the Parameters window.
 In this specific case, you must also define a debug value in the Parameter window.
 If not, the response is empty.

-**Example using grSql.graphit**
+**Example**:

- Generation of a JSON file that returns the values of the following fields:
+ grSql.graphit file geberates a JSON file that returns the values of the following fields:
 - Customer_ID, SSN, first_name and last_name for a customer whose Instance ID = 547.
 - Date and status for Case ID = 1394.
 - Generic SELECT statement that retrieves Instance 547: get Customer.${customer_id}.